szhan135/template-lab-01-git-github/README.md

 $ git push
 ```

-This will push all the commits for the current branch, not all the branches you have changes for.
+This will push all the commits for **the current branch**, not all the branches you have changes for.
 If there haven’t been any other changes to the remote GitHub version of that branch, then this will simply send the commits to the repo.
 However, if there have been changes to the branch, perhaps because someone else has also been working on that same branch or changes have been merged into master, then you will first need to “pull” the remote changes, merge them with your work, and then push the merged version to GitHub

 ```
 $ git pull
 ```

-Like git push, git pull will request the changes for only the current branch, not all the branches.
+Like git push, git pull will request the changes for **only the current branch**, not all the branches.
 Git will automatically try and merge the remote changes with your current changes.
 It may be able to automatically merge or you may need to fix merge conflicts.
 Either way you then need to

 ```
 $ git commit